hermancombrink/netlify2/content/articles/resume.md

 * Jan 2010 - Jan 2012 (2 years)
 · Designed and delivered Windows-based solutions for financial, commercial domestic insurance products catering for policy management, re-insurance and claim control.
-SOFTWARE DEVELOPER / OWNER at SUPERNATURAL TECHNOLOGIES Mar 2009 - Jan 2010 (10 months)
+Software Developer / Owner at Supernatural Technologies Mar 2009 - Jan 2010 (10 months)
 Work as a contractor for FinRite mobile insurance.
 During this time a developed and designed mobile insurance call centre software to drive a multi-tenant solution for the company with a strong audit trail to align with